-"The Mentalist” plays like just another clue-sifting procedural, so forgettable that I had difficulty recalling the particulars of the central case 15 minutes after watching it.
-The show’s lone distinguishing characteristic stems from the casting of Simon Baker as a latter-day Sherlock Holmes -- albeit one who winds up squabbling, in tiresome fashion, with his gender-switched Dr. Watson.
+For the most part, though, “The Mentalist” plays like just another clue-sifting procedural, so forgettable that I had difficulty recalling the particulars of the central case 15 minutes after watching it.
+The show’s lone distinguishing characteristic stems from the casting of Baker as a latter-day Sherlock Holmes — albeit one who winds up squabbling, in tiresome fashion, with his gender-switched Dr. Watson.